ariel-logos/ElfyLab/pages/1about.md

 <br><br><br>
-Original template powered by <a href="https://jekyllrb.com/">Jekyll</a> with <a href="https://github.com/sylhare/Type-on-Strap">Type on Strap</a>, laregely edited by me.
+Original template powered by <a href="https://jekyllrb.com/">Jekyll</a> with <a href="https://github.com/sylhare/Type-on-Strap">Type on Strap</a>, largely edited by me.